 We don’t know how other vendors have this implemented, so everything we are going to describe from now on is based on how we implemented it in Limble.

 The work request portal itself is often implemented as a standalone feature, which means you do not have to have a maintenance app installed; you can just visit a specific URL and fill out the report form.

 If you are using Limble CMMS, there is no additional cost attached to the work request portal as it does not require a user license to be used.

 What happens after that is where the benefits of having a mobile maintenance app kick in.

 First of all, once submitted, Work requests are automatically synced across all of your devices (computer, mobile phone, tablet).
-Based on your pre configurations, the system can be set up so that the work is automatically assigned to a specific maintenance technician.
+Based on your pre-configurations, the system can be set up so that the work is automatically assigned to a specific maintenance technician.

 This means that requesters can submit problems from anywhere, and technicians can see them immediately, wherever they are.
-The requesters can also leave their email address so they can be kept in the loop about the progress of their ticket.
+The requesters can also leave their email address so they can be kept in the loop about the progress of their tickets.